ACS Nurse’s Office

 Parents may request, in writing, a gym excuse for up to 3 days for a student that has a medical problem that does not appear to require a physician's care.
 After 3 missed gym classes, a physician's note is required for further excuse from gym.

 If your child is returning to school with an injury, please obtain a doctor's note for the absence.
 CRUTCHES: A physician's note is required for the student who needs crutches.
 The note must clearly state that the student is allowed to use crutches in school.

 CASTS, SLINGS & SPLINTS: A physician's note is needed.
 It must state the nature of the injury, any limitations or restrictions and the dates the student is excused from physical education and recess.

 Elementary schools can be germ factories!
 Hand washing is important to reduce the spread of germs.
 Practice and reinforce this healthy habit at home.
 For the health of all our students and staff, please let me know whenever your child has been diagnosed with any communicable disease.
-These include head lice, strep throat, pink eye, chicken pox, impetigo and ringworm.
+These include strep throat, pink eye, chicken pox, impetigo, and ringworm.
 This information will be kept confidential.